 All of these things will be discussed at your evaluation.

 A: No. Dogs sleep in individual kennels inside our climate controlled Training Center.
 We only work with a small number of dogs to give every dog the attention they need, and maintain a relaxed environment.
-In the summer time, all dogs are lead on a 45 minute structured pack walk early in the morning.
-After this their day proceeds with several hours of hands-on training, alternating between active commands, duration work, socialization with our balanced pack, and behavior modification exercises tailored to your dog's needs.
+Your dog's day proceeds with several hours of hands-on training, alternating between active commands, duration work, socialization with our balanced pack, socialization, and behavior modification exercises tailored to your dog's needs.
 They will also receive plenty of rest, down time, and personal one-on-one attention.
 Your dog’s well being is our primary concern.

 A: Yes.
 We can make accommodations for clients traveling from more then 4 hours away.
 We need to meet you and your dog in person before they can be accepted into a training program.
 This is for our staff's safety and making sure we are all on the same page in regards to the training process and expectations.
 We have many clients from 1 - 12h away and we can be flexible with scheduling, please email us.